UsmanAamir01/image-classification-with-vit/README.md

 4. **Download the model** (if not included)

-The trained model should be placed in `results/vit-food-classifier-final/`
+The trained model is included in the repository via Git LFS.
+If you need to manually download it:

+- Model files are located in `results/vit-food-classifier-final/`
+- Total size: ~344 MB (stored with Git LFS)

 ### Running the Application